precocity/gcp-retail-workshop-2018/ingestion/README.md

 <img src="assets/Batch-Dataflow-Load-QuickVerification.png"/>

 **Step 8:** You can verify the other running jobs by navigating to the Dataflow jobs page and checking the status of each batch job.
+Depending on how long you have waited between this step and step 6 you may not see all jobs listed as they are registered and run in waves.

 >The key takeaway with this exercise is that we only built the batch ingestion Dataflow job only once.
 By templatizing / parameterizing it's execution we are able to reuse the same code for ingesting multiple batch sources.